 What’s an example?
 The retailer’s purchasing agent will compare bids from various manufacturers for an item they want to stock and sell, and often go with the cheapest similar product rather than the company that initially pitched them on carrying the product.

-Unless these buyers are educated about the difference, you get not only poor-quality jewelry sold at premium prices to unsuspecting consumers, but you also get jewelry sold to men, women and children made with toxic levels of substances known to be poisonous: lead, mercury, chromium, arsenic and cadmium (can cause cancer, kidney failure, bone damage and miscarriages in adults as well as brain dysfunction in children) among others.
+Unless these buyers are educated about the difference, you get not only poor-quality jewelry to unsuspecting consumers, but you also get jewelry sold to men, women and children made with toxic levels of substances known to be poisonous: lead, mercury, chromium, arsenic and cadmium (can cause cancer, kidney failure, bone damage and miscarriages in adults as well as brain dysfunction in children) among others.

 The danger of toxic jewelry increases significantly when the jewelry is manufactured overseas away from U.S. regulatory oversight.
 When the corporate purchasers of jewelry educate themselves about the dangers, it helps, but those are only the known dangers!